mefix007/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that print power and divide by divide
+script that display the result of breath to the power Love